napit-apps/green-agile-guide/docs/metrics/lcp.md

 > - **Responsibility:** Engineering Team

 ## Impact
 A low LCP value improves perceived performance and reduces user frustration, especially on low-end devices or slow networks.
+Because teams often set LCP as a release KPI or performance budget, it also supports governance by making performance and sustainability trade-offs explicit and measurable.
 Faster rendering reduces the time devices spend at high power states, contributing to lower energy consumption during page load.
 Improving LCP therefore supports both **environmental sustainability** and **social sustainability** by enabling accessible, performant experiences for a broad range of users.

 Because LCP directly reflects frontend delivery efficiency, it is a **direct-impact metric**.
 It encourages teams to optimize images, fonts, scripts, and loading strategies, and to prioritize meaningful content over decorative or blocking elements.